pelithne/techdays2019/workshop.md

 ```

-Fire up the Kubernetes dashboard:
+To start the Kubernetes dashboard:

 ```console